MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Use services that charge based on what you use (Avoid services that have flat fees if it sits unused most of the time)
   * Monitor/measure usage/utilisation
   * Eliminate the use of on-premise infrastructure and data centres
+  * Tag resources so the cost of related instances can be assessed collectively

 ## Sustainability Pillar
 * Goal: Maximise the sustainability of your systems both at present and in the future